Education in Omaha, Nebraska: LB 1024

 As early as 2005, Nebraska State Senator Ernie Chambers proposed that North Omaha become responsible for educating its own students.
 Because of a proposal he made, on April 13, 2006, the Nebraska Legislature passed Legislative Bill 1024 that would create three separate school districts out of Omaha Public Schools, including one specifically for North Omaha.
 The governor of Nebraska signed the bill into law later that day.

 Among other things, LB 1024 calls for Omaha Public Schools to be broken into three separate school districts.
 LB 1024 requires that each new district consist of contiguous high school attendance areas and include either two or three of the seven existing high schools.
 That allows about 20 ways to group the seven schools, depending on which adjacent high school attendance areas are grouped with the geographically most central area.

 The three-district plan for OPS was proposed in amendment AM3142, introduced on the day the legislature first took up LB 1024.
 The suburban school districts reluctantly supported the three-district plan, seeing it as the most favorable of the bills proposed.
 The OPS leadership vehemently opposed the plan.
 AM3142 was approved on the day it was introduced by a counted vote of 33 to 6 with 10 senators not voting.
 Five days later a motion to reconsider AM3142 failed in a roll-call vote of 9 to 31 with 9 senators not voting.

 It is suspected that OPS may file a suit challenging the new law.
 On May 16, 2006, the National Association for the Advancement of Colored People (NAACP) filed a suit against the governor and other Nebraska state officials charging that LB 1024, originally proposed by state senator Ernie Chambers, "intentionally furthers racial segregation."
 The NAACP lawsuit argues that because Omaha has racially segregated residential patterns, subdivided school districts will also be racially segregated, contrary to United States law.
 However the schools appear to be already segregated because of the neighborhoods, and children would have the option of going to any school in the district.

 Public school districts

-Primary and secondary public schools in the Omaha metro area is served by almost a dozen districts.
+Primary and secondary public schools in the Omaha metro area is served by eight districts.